 - A permissions structure that will allow users to choose when their data can be viewed by the MPSCoRe group and when it can be released publicly.

 Progress on the development of the COVID-19 disease portal will be reviewed by the MPSCoRe working group and will be reported on this webpage.
 Additional programmes of work will also be added as they are agreed and initiated.

-We are planning a workshop in Spring 2021 to engage relevant stakeholder groups in the project, to share project outputs and priorities and to showcase the latest advances in the development and application of MPS for infectious disease research and therapeutic development.
-The workshop will also provide an opportunity for the community to feedback their views on the working group programme of work and help shape the project outcomes.
+A workshop of the MPSCoRe was held in April 2021 to engage relevant stakeholder groups in the project, to share project outputs and priorities and to showcase the latest advances in the development and application of MPS for infectious disease research and therapeutic development.
+The workshop also provided an opportunity for the community to feedback their views on the working group programme of work and help shape the project outcomes.